vitorschelb/vitorschelb/README.md

-Hello there! 👋 My name is Vitor Schelb!
+Hello there! 👋 My name is Vitor Schelb.
 =============================
 🌌 Enthusiastic about transforming ideas into code that inspires and impacts people's lives!
 📚 On a journey of continuous learning, exploring and connecting different knowledge areas!

-🎨 My main hobbies are reading, listening to music, and running.
+🎭 My main hobbies are reading, listening to music, and running.

 Full Stack Developer
 --------------------